mribeirodantas/NextflowSnippets/snippets/get_first_N_from_channel.md

 to do it.
 Even though there is an operator for that (`take`, check details [here](https://www.nextflow.io/docs/latest/operator.html#take)), I think this is a nice opportunity to try to reproduce its behavior by combining other operators.
-It's also mportant to mention that the `first` channel operator (details [here](https://www.nextflow.io/docs/latest/operator.html#first)) has a different purpose.
+It's also important to mention that the `first` channel operator (details [here](https://www.nextflow.io/docs/latest/operator.html#first)) has a different purpose.